PaoloAto/FireflyX/README.md

 # FireflyX (Undergraduate Thesis)

-'Our team has developed and designed a mobile application using Swift that helps children learn music in a playful manner.
+Our team has developed and designed a mobile application using Swift that helps children learn music in a playful manner.